 Know that you are not required to buy a warranty to qualify for financing on a vehicle purchase!
 Some dealerships may lead you to believe that you are required to buy a warranty if you aren’t buying a car outright but the Federal Trade Commission states in most cases tis isn’t true.
 Call your lender and verify within your contract if you are legally obligated to put a warranty on the vehicle.
 In most cases you will need a comprehensive insurance policy but not a warranty and many people don’t understand the difference.
 If you want to understand the difference between a warranty and insurance further check out our Guide To How Warranties Differ From Insurance.
 Be sure to report any shady business practices or high pressure sales tactics to the FTC.

-Depending on your vehicle it could cost you up to $10,000 dollars to make repairs to components like the transmission and suspension.
+The cost of repairs will depend on your vehicle, but it can cost you thousands of dollars to make repairs to components like the transmission and suspension, which is money most Americans don’t have.

 A vehicle service contract from Protect My Car can help cover the cost of these excessive repairs.
 In fact, you could pay as little as $100 dollars for that $5,000 engine replacement.